 This visual meditation captures the haltingly springlike transformation of a small corner of Rosslyn’s back acreage over the last three months.
 A meadow’s margin.
 A fallen tree.
 A setting sun…

 The video was made by compositing photographs from a trail cam captured between March and May 2018.
 Unlike most of my previous trail cam galleries and videos, this series is thin on wildlife.
-For some mysterious (and a bit unsettling) reason wild critters must have been less abundant than usual.
+For some mysterious (and a bit unsettling) reason, wild critters appear to have been less abundant than usual.
 Or more savvy to the presence of my camera?
 Nevertheless the seasonal transformation offers a soothing, meditative perspective on the end of winter and the arrival of spring.
 I hope that you enjoy it.

 If you missed previous posts with photographs from the wildlife/trail cam, check these out: